Local Forsyte Saga

 Anna Julia died in Essex in 1913 leaving £5,600.

 Daughter, Ada Nemesis, was to marry Major Arthur Galsworthy in 1891; it proved to be a loveless marriage.
-Throughout the time they were married she had an affair with his cousin: the author John Galsworthy.
+Throughout the time they were married, she had an affair with his cousin: the author John Galsworthy.
 John Galsworthy and Ada Nemesis P Cooper were eventually married in London, in 1905.

 One of John Galsworthy’s books The Forsyte Saga is said to be loosely based on Ada and her failed marriage to Arthur.
 The book received significant national attention when it was serialised with a star cast on BBC Television in the 1960s.